-In basketball, you do not have to actually make the basket to be credited statistically.
-The player who passes the ball to a player prior to a successful shot is rewarded with an assist.
+In basketball, the player who passes the ball to a player prior to a successful shot is rewarded with an assist.
 There are slight variations in the wording of the college (NCAA) and professional (NBA) rules as to what constitutes an assist.
 In all types of basketball, however, only one assist can be awarded per field goal.

-In collegiate basketball, rulings on assists come from the home statisticians.
-A player receives an assist when a pass is made that directly contributes to a made field goal.
-It does not matter if the field goal is a 2-pointer or 3-pointer, the passer is only credited with one assist.
-There is room for interpretation on the statistician's behalf.
-The statistician can determine that the pass was too routine or too many dribbles were taken for a pass to count as an assist.
+In collegiate basketball, rulings on assists come from home statisticians, and they have room for interpretation on what is ruled an assist and what is not.
+For example, they can determine that the pass was too routine or too many dribbles were taken for a pass to count as an assist.

-The NBA has a slightly different definition of an assist.
-In professional basketball, an assist is defined as the last pass to a teammate that leads directly to a field goal.
-However, the NBA elaborates by saying that the player receiving the pass must move immediately toward the basket in a scoring motion.
+The NBA elaborates by saying that the player receiving the pass must move immediately toward the basket in a scoring motion.